|

 befits us that we should follow it."

-So spoke this counselor at the witenagemot, the memorable
+Thus spoke this counselor at the 'Witenagemot', the memorable meeting

-meeting held by Edwin, the king, to decide whether to embrace the
+of the wise ('Witan') held by Edwin, the king, to decide whether to

 The translation given here is a rather plain one.
 Other, older